codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 The `SwipeRefreshLayout` will notify the listener each and every time the gesture is completed again; the listener is responsible for correctly determining when to actually initiate a refresh of its content.

 You can do this the same way you can configure the `SwipeRefreshLayout` for a `ListView` as shown in [Setup SwipeRefreshLayout](#step-2-setup-swiperefreshlayout) section.

+## Troubleshooting

+If you aren't able to get the swipe to refresh working, check the following tips:

+* **Did you accidentally call `setContentView` twice?** Ensure that inside your activity, you've only called [`setContentView`](http://developer.android.com/reference/android/app/Activity.html#setContentView\(android.view.View\)) once as the 2nd line of your `onCreate` method.

+* **Did you invoke `setRefreshing(false)` after data finished loading?** With the swipe to refresh control, you are responsible for notifying the system once the new data has been loaded into the list.
+You must make sure to invoke [setRefreshing](http://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html#setRefreshing\(boolean\)) only **after** the data has come back and not before.
+This means if you are loading data from the network, calling this within the `onSuccess` method.

 ## References